My Husband Is a Disappointing Father: 10 Ways to Handle It

 8. Maintain balance

-It’s also important that we maintain balance.
-Giving too little attention or too much attention can be bad.
+It’s also essential to maintain balance.
+Giving too little or too much attention can be detrimental.

 Your husband might want to make it up by being involved with the kids, but make sure they don’t go overboard.